cuzzo/Hyphenator/README.md

 Usage
 -----

-Hyphenator has one usage, phonetics.
+Hyphenator has one usage: phonetics.
 Primarily, this is useful for counting syllables quickly.
 But it could be used for other phonetic applications that need a speed up.

 ```bash
 $ /path/to/hyphenator "WORDS I WANT TO HYPHENATE!"